Inkblood Preview – A Dark Puzzle Box Mystery of Ritual Murders

 Uphold the Inquisition

 During the demo, I tackled two murders.
 Each investigation plays out entirely from your carriage, which is equipped with a handful of tools.
 You can peer into the past at specific moments using a magnifying glass to uncover what might have happened, zoom into scenes, take photographs, and interact with your surroundings to catch anything you might have missed.
-Each case also comes with a set of questions you’ll need to answer to reach a conclusion.
+Each case also comes with a set of questions you’ll need to answer.

 The first case is fairly straightforward, but the second one, involving a burned inn and a group of musicians, is where things click.
 It pushed me to really examine the items I collected, study the clues, and piece everything together.
 All of this unfolds through an analog, almost diegetic interface that feels responsive and tactile.
 The final build is apparently set to expand on this even further.